stensoosaar/IBKit/README.md

 # IBKit - Interactive Brokers API swiftified

-IBKit is open source Interactive Brokers API library written natively in Swift.
+IBKit is open source Interactive Brokers API library written in Swift.
+It allows you automater trades, retrieve market data and monitor positions and orders.
+Offering both live and paper trading capabilities, it can be used as an algo trading platform or as an backtesting datasource.
+In latter case you need to write your own portfolio accounting methods.

 The software is not an official API and is not affiliated or related with Interactive Brokers.

 ## Conformance